 And that is why I laughed when KOA got in touch and asked if I’d like to try camping and said, “No, thanks.”
 And then they told me about their deluxe cabins that have kitchens and bathrooms.
 And I said, “Ok!”

-I understand that what we did that late-summer weekend was not exactly camping, more like “cottaging” or “trailering,” but for someone anti-camping like me it was a great introduction to the campground lifestyle.
+I understand that what we did that late-summer weekend was not exactly camping, more like “cottaging” or “trailering,” but for someone who hates camping like me it was a great introduction to the campground lifestyle.
 We stayed at the Cookstown KOA campground for two nights, and it was a fantastic little mini-vacay that offered a break from the city without really leaving it.

 Cookstown KOA has two Deluxe Cabins that feature a kitchenette, a full bathroom, a nook with bunkbeds for the kids, and a comfy, private Queen bedroom for you.
 Everything is provided in the Deluxe Cabins, even towels and bed linens.
 In less than an hour we whisked ourselves away from our busy week to a magical place where wearing sweatpants and Uggs while drinking wine from a coffee mug is totally acceptable.
 It was great!